stefanutti/ai-dqn/README.md

-# This page contains notes about machine learning experiments done with Tensorflow.
+# Eexperiments if ML with Tensorflow

 ## These are the experiments that I replicated: